Locoduino/ScheduleTable/README.md

 ## Note about Travis CI

-The RingBuffer Library examples are built on Travis CI for the following boards:
+The ScheduleTable Library examples are built on Travis CI for the following boards:

 - Arduino Leonardo
 - Arduino Uno
 - Arduino Mega 2560
 - Arduino Zero
 - Arduino Due
-- ESP8266